 On May 10, 2017, the FDA granted accelerated approval to pembrolizumab (KEYTRUDA®, Merck and Co., Inc.) in combination with pemetrexed and carboplatin for the treatment of patients with previously untreated metastatic non-squamous non-small cell lung cancer (NSCLC).
 Approval was based on a cohort (G1) of patients enrolled in an open-label, multicenter, multi-cohort study (KEYNOTE-021).
 As a result of these developments in the treatment of NSCLC, the Company is currently reassessing its L-DOS47 clinical program given that: (a) its target therapeutic indication, being inoperable, locally-advanced, recurrent or metastatic NSCLC, may be a good candidate to combine with the emerging best-in-class immunotherapies; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.
-The FDA recently approval pembrolizumab (Keytruda®) as first line treatment for NSCLC with PD-L1>1%, either as first line or in combination with carboplatin/pemetrexed.
-Consequently, there is an urgent need for data to demonstrate safety of LDOS47 in combination with accepted standard chemotherapies, and also in combination with immunotherapies that are being offered with growing frequency.
+The FDA recently approval pembrolizumab (Keytruda®) as first line treatment for NSCLC with PD-L1>1%, either as first line or in combination with accepted standard chemotherapies, and also in combination with immunotherapies that are being offered with growing frequency.